agraubert/agutil/README.md

 The __security__ package:
 * SecureSocket (A mid-level network IO class built to manage encrypted network communications)
-* SecureServer (A high-level, multithreaded class for sending and receiving encrypted files and messages)
+* SecureConnection (A high-level, multithreaded class for sending and receiving encrypted files and messages)
 * encryptFile and decryptFile (Simple methods for encrypting and decrypting local files)

 ##Documentation: